Iraq: UNESCO supports reconstruction of Mosul treasures – DW – 02/05/2025

 A costly reconstruction

-To rebuild Al-Tahira church, each day, 30 construction workers who were recruited from the neighborhood come to work on the project, stated site engineer Anas Zeyad Abdulmalek on the UNESCO website.
+To rebuild the Al-Tahira church, 30 construction workers were recruited each day from the neighborhood to work on the project, stated site engineer Anas Zeyad Abdulmalek on the UNESCO website.
 He is often asked why churches and mosques are being built faster than residential buildings and hospitals.
 They are "houses of peace" he said, that "revive the spirit of Mosul," explains Abdulmalek.
 "People were used to gathering and praying at that church or mosque.
 So we bring back the memory, the heritage to Mosul after being destroyed by IS."

 According to Abdulmalek, it's especially important that Christians and Muslims work together, regardless of whether they are rebuilding a church or a mosque.
 "The primary goal of the project is to foster reconciliation and social cohesion in Mosul, with all its diversity between Christians, Jews or Muslims, who have lived together in Mosul for centuries," he said.